pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Parallel computing using the Singular/GPI-Space framework

-Place \texttt{I} is initialized with an input token provided by the client program (\textsc{Singular} implementing the user interface), and contains, in particular, the given IBP coefficients.
-The transition \texttt{Init} then uses this data to set up various other places: The tokens on \texttt{Tasks} each represent a matrix entry to be decomposed.
-A single token on the place~\texttt{Counter} has a field storing the total number of computations to be performed and a field counting the number of finished computations which is initialized with zero.
-The place \texttt{Options} holds a token with read-only input data and auxiliary technical data.
-Tokens on the place \texttt{Results} will represent finished computations.
+We begin with Figure~\ref{fig:parallel_all}.
+Place \texttt{I} is initialized with an input token provided by the client program (\textsc{Singular} implementing the user interface), and contains, in particular, the given set of rational functions.
+The transition \texttt{Init} then uses this data to set up various other places: The tokens on \texttt{Tasks} each represent a function to be decomposed.
+The single token on the place~\texttt{Counter} has a field storing the total number of computations to be performed and a field counting the number of finished computations which is initialized with zero.
+The place \texttt{Options} holds a token with read-only input data and auxiliary technical data for the compute transition.\footnote{Note that, if we want to copy data from an input token of a transition to an output token, it is possible and typically preferable to only copy a reference to the actual data.} Tokens on the place \texttt{Results} will represent finished computations.
 These finished computations will be passed to the place \texttt{Output}, where the client program can then collect them.
-The place \texttt{O} will be used to indicate by the presence of a token that the Petri net has finished with all computations ready for collection.\footnote{Data in the token may be used to pass, for example, debugging information to \textsc{Singular}.}

-The transition/subnet \texttt{Compute} calls the Petri net depicted in Figure~\ref{fig:parallel_pfd}.
-It consumes a token from \texttt{Tasks} and reads the values at \texttt{Options}.
-This information is then used to perform the desired partial fraction decomposition for the corresponding matrix entry.
+The place \texttt{O} will be used to indicate by the presence of a token that the Petri net has finished with all computations ready for collection at \texttt{Output}.\footnote{Data in the token may be used to pass, for example, debugging information to \textsc{Singular}.} In our application, the transition/subnet \texttt{Compute} calls the Petri net depicted in Figure~\ref{fig:parallel_pfd}.
+The transition/subnet consumes a token from \texttt{Tasks} and reads the values at \texttt{Options}.
+This information is then used to perform the desired partial fraction decomposition for the respective function.
 Once a computation has finished, a token is placed on \texttt{Results}.
-The \texttt{Collect} transition fires conditional on the token on \texttt{Counter} being strictly greater than $0$, that is, that not all computations that were started have finished.
-In that case, it consumes a token from \texttt{Results}, decrements the token on \texttt{Counter} by $1$, and passes the token on to the place \texttt{Output}.
+The \texttt{Collect} transition fires conditionally on the token on \texttt{Counter} being strictly greater than $0$, that is, that not all computations that were started have finished.
+In that case, it consumes a token from \texttt{Results}, decrements the token on \texttt{Counter} by one, and passes the token on to the place \texttt{Output}.
 Once the value of \texttt{C} equals $0$, the condition for the transition \texttt{Finish} is met, and the transition places a token on \texttt{O}.
 The client program then collects the results on the place \texttt{Output}.